Section Z: Famicom/NES version

 A console version of Section Z was released for the Nintendo Entertainment System in North America and Europe in 1987.
 The gameplay was altered for the NES port, particularly in its level design and game controls.

 The NES version features three stages, each comprising 20 sections (for a total of 60 sections), which are full-fledged levels in this version, although not all sections need to be visited to complete the game.
 In contrast to the alphabetical sections in the arcade version, the sections in the NES version are numbered.
-The first stage, Section 00, is the outer perimeter of the space station and then proceeds to enter Section 01, the first actual corridor of the base.
-At the end of most sections, the player will choose to enter one of two transporters, each taking player to a different section of the base.
+The first stage begins at Section 00, which is the outer perimeter of the space station and then proceeds to enter Section 01, the first actual corridor of the base.
+At the end of most sections, the player will choose to enter one of two transporters, each taking the player to a different section of the base.
 Some transporters will take the player to a previous section while others cannot be opened until the player has fulfilled a certain condition and will kill the player if they try to enter.
 The objective of each stage is to destroy the two power generators located at different sections of each stage in order to open the path to the final section of each stage (Sections 19, 39, and 59 in that order) and face the boss.

 Instead of using one button to fire and the other to turn around, the player now uses one button to fire in one direction and the other to fire in the opposite.
 The player starts with a standard-issue laser rifle and can upgrade their weapon into a Flash Buster (which fires medium-range bullets in three directions) or a Megasmasher (which fires wider v-shaped laser beams).
 Either weapon can be upgraded into the Mega Buster, which provides both, wider-long range shots in three directions.
 The player can also obtain a Barrier Shield that will protect the player character for 32 shots.